 Adobe Color is a bit more on the technical side than other tools on this list, but that also means it’ll give you a better chance of crafting the perfect color palette.
 This is a true color palette generator, and it’s backed up by color science.

 That means you can choose five separate colors from the color wheel or select one and see how that can inform a monochromatic, analogous, triad or other types of color palette.
 Copy hex codes or RGB balance to add your new palette to My Brand Kit.

 Once you’ve added the colors to your Brand Kit, simply apply them to any of your Venngage designs in one click:

 Want to learn more about other color palette generators?
-Check out our list of the 13 best color palette generators for 2021.
+Check out our list of the 13 best color palette generators.